 The Important Roles of Financial Experts in a High-asset Divorce

-This article looks at the important roles played by forensic accountants and valuation experts in divorce.
-A couple that has a large marital estate is,
+This article examines the important roles forensic accountants and valuation experts play in divorce.
+A couple with a large marital estate is, almost by definition,

 After the Divorce